 GROSS: A lot of different - OK.

-BAKER: I worked with the bank examiners - who were wonderful people; who gave me a job, really, when I came back and could barely walk and, you know, my mind was scattered for a long time.
+BAKER: I worked with the bank examiners, who were wonderful people who gave me a job really when I came back and could barely walk.
+And, you know, my mind was scattered for a long time.
 I couldn't remember nouns.
 I had to work to come up with the word for chair.
-I would have to say: That thing you sit in, what is that called?
+I would have to say that think you sit in.
+What is that called?
 But, yeah, I did.
 I had a ton of jobs.
-And I was writing these long narrative things.
-And it was, Terry, it was boring.
-It was like and then this happened and then this happened, blah, blah, blah.
-And it was only when music came in and it really was that song, still when the music came to sitting on the train.

 BAKER: I had, but they were awful.

-BAKER: I'd written really - you know, I played in my 20s and was fine.
-And I played with friends and we did some bar stuff and it was in - and I would do covers; and I wrote really awful, dreadful stuff.
-I mean, I love you.
-Why don't you love me?
+BAKER: I'd written really - you know, I played in my 20s, and it was fun.
+And I played with friends and we did some bar stuff.
+And I would do covers and I wrote really awful, dreadful stuff.
+I mean, I love you, why don't you love me?
 Or you love me, what's wrong with you?
-You know, just really post coming-of-age stuff that wasn't done very well.
+You know, just really post-coming-of-age stuff that wasn't done very well.

-GROSS: Because you were such a physical person before the bombing - you know, mountain climbing and...
+Because you were such a physical person before the bombing, you know, mountain climbing and...

-BAKER: Mm-hmm.
-Yeah.
-And, and spending all of the time with people that were really - you know, I spent a lot of time in ICU right at the beginning, and then later on, you know, I was in recovery and then rooms.
-Yeah, so I went from an exterior life of a young man to the interior life of an old man - an old man who was mostly deaf, couldn't walk, with brain damage.
-And so the things I could focus on were the things and the people that were close by and the people, so many of the people that were close by were really in deep trouble; some, so much more trouble than I was physically.
-You know, there were a lot of people that would - bells would go off and, you know, they would wheel people out.
-So that became the interior life, is how to process the new world.
+And so the things I could focus on were the things and the people that were close by and the people - so many of the people that were close by were rally in deep trouble, some much more trouble than I was physically.
+You know, there were a lot of people - bells would go off and, you know, they would wheel people out.
+So that became the interior life is how to process the new world.